overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 - Mask R-CNN is slow.
 Although it takes less than one second to process an image, it still needs one hour or more time to render an video within several minutes.
 As we fed the frames to the network one by one, it is somehow reasonable as there are usually 30 frames or 60 frames in a second for a video stream.
 However, there are some other frameworks for object detection which could run real-time.
 For instance, Poly-YOLO proposed by P Hurtik is a new framework, which is developed based on YOLOv3, and is able to perform object detection tasks and instance segmentation tasks real time.
 It could run more than 20 fps on a video stream, which is 50x faster then the Mask R-CNN model.
 - The style transfer itself is not stable to videos.
 Fast style-transfer network could generate visually different results for two really similar frames, so part of the video may flashing when applying the style-transfer filter.
 This problem could also be somehow solve by the video stabilizer by averaging the results between frames, or some more advanced techniques could be applied, for instance, the Video Style Transfer proposed by Manuel Ruder.
 - The video stabilizer could still be tuned.
-For instance, in fast changing videos the video stabilizer should be disabled, so we could find some metrics to define the distance between two adjacent frames, and only enable the video stabilizer when the distance between these two frames are close enough.
+For instance, in fast changing videos the video stabilizer should be disabled, so we could find some metrics to define the distance between two adjacent frames, and only enable the video stabilizer when the distance between these two frames is close enough.
 Another idea is to use Interaction over Union (IoU) to stabilizer the masks: If the IoU between two masks is high enough, then these two masks could be somehow averaged, otherwise the stabilizer should verify the result.

 And there are some future work could be done: